JackAdams/meteor-transactions/README.md

 5. For single actions that auto-commit, you can pass a callback function instead of the options hash or, if you want some options _and_ a callback, as the parameter after the options parameter.
 In rare situation you might find you need to pass your callback function explicitly as `callback` in the options hash.
 E.g. `tx.remove(Posts,post,{instant:true,callback:function(err,res) { console.log(this,err,res)}});`.
 Note that callbacks are __not__ fired on every action in a `tx.start() ... tx.commit()` block.
 In this scenario, a single callback can be passed as the parameter of the `commit` function, as follows: `tx.commit(function(err,res) { console.log(this,err,res); });`.
 In the callback: `err` is a `Meteor.Error` if the transaction was unsuccessful; `res` takes a value of `true` if the transaction was successful and will be falsey if the transaction was rolled back; `this` is an object of the form `{transaction_id:<transaction_id>,writes:<an object containing all inserts, updates and removes>}` (`writes` is not set for unsuccessful transactions).

 6. Another option is `overridePermissionCheck`: `tx.remove(Posts,post,{overridePermissionCheck:true});`.
-This is only useful on a server-side method call (see 8.) and can be used when your `tx.checkPermission` function is a little over-zealous.
-Be sure to wrap your transaction calls in some other permission check if you're going to `overridePermissionCheck` from a Meteor method.
+This is only useful on a server-side method call (see 9.) and can be used when your `tx.checkPermission` function is a little over-zealous.
+Be sure to wrap your transaction calls in some other permission check logic if you're going to `overridePermissionCheck` from a Meteor method.

 7. If you want to do custom filtering of the `tx.Transactions` collection in some admin view, you'll probably want to record some context for each transaction.
 A `context` field is added to each transaction record and should be a JSON object.
 By default, we add `context:{}`, but you can overwrite `tx.makeContext = function(action,collection,doc,modifier) { ... }` to record a context based on each action.
 If there are multiple documents being processed by a single transaction, the values from the last document in the queue will overwrite values for `context` fields that have already taken a value from a previous document - last write wins.
 To achieve finer-grained control over context, you can pass `{context:{ <Your JSON object for context> }}` into the options parameter of the first action and then pass `{context:{}}` for the subsequent actions.